-With consideration of equipment failure, tighter supply conditions and other factors such as supply chain delays, outages may need to be rejected and rescheduled.
-Transmitters and generators are strongly encouraged to plan ahead, coordinate with one another, submit outage requests early, and coordinate with the IESO; scheduling outages at desired times may still be difficult due to the significant number of major projects.
+With consideration of equipment failure, tighter supply conditions and other factors such as supply chain delays, some outages may need to be rejected and rescheduled.
+Transmitters and generators are strongly encouraged to plan ahead, coordinate with one another, submit outage requests early, and coordinate with the IESO; scheduling outages at desired times may still be difficult due to the significant number of major projects that are planned for the same time.
 Furthermore, outages are not guaranteed as unanticipated equipment failures may change reliability assessments.